bareform/dcgan/README.md

 # Deep Convolutional Generative Adversarial Networks

-DCGAN (Deep Convolutional Generative Adversarial Networks) is a method that uses convolutional and convolutional-transpose layers in the discriminator and generator, respectively.
+DCGAN (Deep Convolutional Generative Adversarial Networks) is a method that uses convolutional and transposed convolutional layers in the discriminator and generator networks, respectively.
 At the time, it demonstrated that GANs could be trained effectively and were practical for high-quality image generation.

 ## Installation